 - Hold a bachelor's degree, and have completed a minimum of one year of study in the master's program with 9 credits at the 500-level or above and of first class standing (80% or better).

 - Students entering the doctoral program after partial completion of the master’s degree must, during the first two years of study at the graduate level, complete a total of 12 credits with a first-class average (of which at least 9 credits must be at the 500-level or above and at least 9 credits must be of first-class standing) to maintain registration as a doctoral student.
+This means that if you're transferring in your second year, you must have completed a total of 12 credits rather than the 9 credits in #1 (which is for if you're transferring in your first year)

 - Show clear evidence of research ability or potential.